 Through engaging permanent and temporary exhibits, videos, interactive stations and special programming, the National Underground Railroad Freedom Center reveals the stories of freedom’s heroes from the era of the Underground Railroad through contemporary times, challenging and inspiring all to take courageous steps for freedom today.

-In order to qualify as a group and receive the group rate, you must have at least 15 guests and schedule at least two weeks in advance.
-Group visits are available Tuesday through Saturday, from 10:00 a.m. to 5:00 p.m.* Payment and final head-count are due two weeks prior to your visit.
+In order to qualify as a group and receive the group rate, you must have at least 15 guests.
+If you would like a guided tour you must schedule two weeks in advance.
+Guided tours are not available on Sundays.
+Payment and final head-count are due two weeks prior to your visit.
 Your group visit is not confirmed until you have received your confirmation letter.
 If you do not receive a confirmation letter within 2 business days after scheduling your group, please call (513) 333-7739 or email firstname.lastname@example.org.

 If most of your group is over the age of 18, you are considered an adult group, and this is the correct webpage to use.
 If most of your group is 18 and younger, you are considered a school or youth group, and you must click HERE to go to the correct webpage.